NozomiNetworks/stix-tools/README.md

 # Usage
 The basic usage of the tool just requires an input file containing the raw indicators and the path where the STIX file will be created.

-Create a STIX file starting from the example file contained in this repository:\
+Create a STIX 1 file starting from the example file contained in this repository:\
-`python stix_create.py -i example/indicators.txt -o /tmp/example.xml`
+`python3 stix_create.py -i example/indicators.txt -o /tmp/example.xml`

+Create a STIX 2 file starting from the example file contained in this repository:\
+`python3 stix_create_v2.py -i example/indicators.txt -t threat -d description -o /tmp/example.json`

 More parameters can be set using the command-line, use the `-h` for more information.